 Tracks 4, 5 and 6 kind of go together.
-Starting with The One for Me, pretty good in itself, were it not for the guest singer Stefan Schmidt of Van Canto – a waste of investment in my book.
-This followed by All I Got, a nice, soft ballad – everything cool in love life, or so it seems.
+Starting with The One for Me, is pretty good in itself, were it not for the guest singer Stefan Schmidt of Van Canto.
+A waste of investment in my book.
+This followed by All I Got, a nice, soft ballad.
+Everything is cool and dandy in love life, or so it seems.

 But no, My Darkest Dream says otherwise.
 Someone broke somebody’s heart – it appears – to the point that they wish some punishment on this poor (?) guy.
 The quiet evil and thirst for revenge in this song is alluring to me.
 Also the way they support the song with keyboards in a very Goth way to make a point, followed by a pretty sturdy metal solo.
 One of my favorites.

 The album is rounded up by the two folk bonus tracks – Ride on and Black is the Colour, both nicely executed.
 Not surprisingly, the record made it onto the RockmusicRaider Tome I edition.

 Black is the Colour is the archetype of ‘kicking it up a notch’.
 Arven have managed to increase oomph and quality, whilst maintaining their very own brand.
 I am totally amazed.
 Well, Ladies and Till, very well done.
 I like the progression, cool album.